artakhak/IoC.Configuration/docs/README.md

             Do you want to use the epub builder: N
 ### Building the docs

-      -In k:\..\IoC.Configuration.Documentation\source\conf.py set the value of html_theme to 'bizstyle' -In command window change to "k:\..\IoC.Configuration.Documentation directory" (see the section above), and run the following command:
+      -In k:\..\IoC.Configuration\docs\conf.py set the value of html_theme to 'bizstyle' -In command window change to "k:\..\IoC.Configuration\docs" directory (see the section above), and run the following command:
         make html